pabsan-0/image-clustering/README.md

 $ python3 main.py --n-clusters 5 --no-use-cache samples/*.jpg
 ```
 - An image-cluster preview is stored in `cache/clusters.png`.
 - Find the output in `cache/groups/*.txt` as path lists of your files by cluster.
-The you can do some stuff like:
+Then you can do some stuff like:
 ```
 # Verify listed items exist
 cat cache/groups/0.txt | xargs ls

-# Move/link image to pwd
+# Copy/link image to pwd
 cat cache/groups/0.txt | xargs cp -t .
 cat cache/groups/0.txt | xargs realpath | xargs ln -st .
 ```